jaxschu/kaggle-competitions-lxd/README.md

 For model selection, I used Logistic Regression, Random Forest Classification, and Gradient Boosting Classification.

-The best result is based on Logistic Regression, which is 79.904% accurracy and ranked 1699 out of 9605 teams in this Kaggle Competition
+The best result is based on Logistic Regression, which is 79.904% accurracy and ranked 1699 out of 9605 teams in this Kaggle Competition.